genicam/harvesters/README.rst

     :alt: Disconnect
     :scale: 40 %

 This button is used to disconnect the connecting device from Harvester.
-The shortcut key is ``Ctrl/Command+d``.
+The shortcut key is ``Ctrl+d``.

 ==========================
 Starting image acquisition